If you’d like to arrange a tour of a Storey space or find out more, drop us a line.

 Alternatively you can provide your details using our online form opposite, and one of the team will get back to you shortly.

-Noise plays a fundamental role in workplace productivity, and I’m sure we can all relate to the experience of trying to work in an office that is too loud or too quiet.
+Noise plays a fundamental role in workplace productivity and we can all relate to the experience of trying to work in an office that is too loud or too quiet.
 However, noise levels aren’t a ‘one size fits all’ consideration: some people prefer the lively chatter of a coffee shop, while others prefer library-like silence, and yet others prefer different environments depending on their mood or what they’re working on.
 That’s why offices need a variety of open and private areas designed to cater for different tasks with varying sound levels.

 Interface, in collaboration with Radius Global Market Research, surveyed more than 2,000 workers in the U.S., U.K. and Australia to determine the relationship between sound and productivity.
 The results revealed that noise negatively impacts a significant majority (69%) of global employees’ productivity – as well as concentration levels and creativity.
 Other studies have found that workers can be up to 66% less productive when exposed to just one nearby conversation.

 When our attention is knocked off-centre by noises, it takes effort to return it to the task at hand.
 Doing so repeatedly, all day long, gradually saps away our focus.
-That is why we worked to design the private office spaces at 6 Orsman Road with the perfect noise levels to minimise distractions by keeping the sound level as consistent as possible.
+That is why Sandy Brown worked to design the private office spaces at 6 Orsman Road with the perfect noise levels to minimise distractions by keeping the sound level as consistent as possible.

 Our brains have an innate response to loud sounds.
 Scientists have also discovered that excessive noise levels can raise blood pressure and trigger the release of stress hormones, with studies even linking the ringing of a phone and rhythm of a conversation to our heartrate.